christiangalera/caesar-cipher/README.md

-### This is a project that implements the classic Caesar Cipher using TypeScript.
+### This is a project that implements the classic Caesar Cypher using TypeScript.
 This simple substitution cipher algorithm shifts the letters of the alphabet by a fixed number of positions to encrypt and decrypt messages.